 “Em says that it’s here because you're an empty shell, but it can't eat you because there's nothing for it to eat, so it's coming after me and Daddy.”

 Virginia looked up at her husband, tears welling in her eyes.
 Her gaze dropped down to her daughter.
 “I'm not...I don't…how could you say something like that?”
 Her tone progressed very quickly towards anger.

 “I am sick and tired of hearing this!”
 Virginia snapped.
-“I'm done with it; I don't want to hear about Em anymore.
+“I'm done with it.
+I don't want to hear about Em anymore.
 Nothing.
 Do you understand me?”

-Meaghan looked down and sniffled.
-“Yes, Mommy.”
+Looking down and sniffling, Meaghan replied “Yes, Mommy.”

-“Wait a second,” Bob said, putting two fingers under the little girl's chin and lifting her head, “what else did Em say about the beast, sweetpea?”
+“Wait a second,” Bob said, putting two fingers under the little girl's chin and lifting her head.
+“What else did Em say about the beast, sweetpea?”